ddssff/refact-global-hse/README.md

      this still true?
 Why?)

-  2. Two different symbols with the same name may be pulled together by a move, and this will (as of right now) cause a compiler error.
+  2. Two different symbols with the same name may be pulled together by a move, and this will cause a compiler error.
+I think its fair to say that you should not do this.

   3. EMPTY IMPORT LISTS - when an import list becomes empty it is not necessarily safe to remove it - it may be importing necessary